 The overall goal(s) of the graduate programs are to provide students with the knowledge and experiences that improve the depth and breadth of professional competency, enhance written and oral communication, and promote scholarly pursuits and scientific research to inform practice and/or prepare them for advanced study at the doctoral level.

-Application Process for Graduate School
+Application Process and Requirements for Graduate School

 - Graduate Assistantships: A limited number of graduate assistantships are available in the department.
 To receive a graduate assistantship, you must be accepted into one of the MS program of study.
 In addition to completing the University graduate application and the Health and Nutritional Sciences Department application, students should: